jamunamohan/Flat-Top-/README.md

 # Flat-Top
-# Aim
+# Aim:

-Write a Python program for the Construction and Reconctruction of Flat-Top Sampleing.
+Write a Python program for the Construction and Reconctruction of Flat-Top Sampling.

-# Tools required
+# Tools required:

-# Program
+# Program:
 ```
 Attach the program
 ```
-# Output Waveform
+# Output Waveform:
 ```
 Attach the output waveform
 ```
-# Results
+# Results:
 ```
 Attach the output waveform
 ```
-# Hardware experiment output waveform.
+# Hardware experiment output waveform: